CAST of main Characters in order of appearance:

 “We are going to find our destiny,“ smiles Gossamer trying to encourage and surprised when she thinks she can see tears trickling from Aunt’s eyes.
 “Please don’t cry Aunt.
 I have been trained for adventure.
 I can look after you.
 Great things will happen.
-But first we must find grass for the pony to eat while we have our breakfast“.
+But first we must find grass for the horse to eat while we have our breakfast“.

 Gossamer stops to feel the sun’s rays on her face.
 Her heart sings in the fresh morning air, but she is alert to danger and senses a presence.

 She turns quickly to see three men emerging from the trees, almost exactly where she and Aunt had just been.
 How had she missed them?
-The pony moves away in alarm.
+The horse moves away in alarm.
 Aunt screams.
 Gossamer crouches, arms raised ready to fight.

 She has seldom seen men with such prominent, sharp noses, such piercing eyes and such high cheekbones.
 They are young and tall and strangely dressed in colourful rags, almost like street entertainers.
 But they are not smiling and move towards her.

 “ Get back,” she shouts.
 The tallest of them continues to advance towards her saying something with such a strong accent she cannot understand.
 She drops low onto all fours, her hands on the ground as a central pivot and with all the power of a mill-wheel driven by a torrent of water, she swings her legs in a full circle.
 The outflying right heel crunches into his stomach and he crumples to the ground as air rushes from his lungs.
 The second man pauses but she has already started to swing the other way, her hands on the ground her legs gathering speed until the left heel catches him between the legs.
 His howl joins Aunt’s screams.
-One more to go she thinks and he is backing towards the woods from where they came.
+One more to go she thinks and he is backing towards the woods.
 She runs, then jumps to seize a branch just above him.
 Using momentum she kicks his head but as he falls there is a crack as of thunder.
 The branch breaks and she falls onto him.
 She rolls quickly onto her front but the other two must be hardened warriors and have recovered already, jumping onto her arms and back, stopping her from moving further.